What Are Third-Party Cookies? (What You Need to Know)

 What is a Third-Party Cookie?

-Sadly, third-party cookies aren’t quite as tasty as they sound.
+Sadly, a third party cookie isn't quite as tasty as they sound.
 A third-party cookie is a tracking technology that gathers a user’s browsing history and online activity to better understand your digital footprint.

-Why is this information so important?
+So, whyis this information so important?
 Well, advertisers LOVE it, and they’ll pay top dollar for it, too.
-Advertisers use that information to present you with personalized ads for a service or product they anticipate you will love based on the data provided.
+Advertisers use that information to present you with personalized ads for a service or product they anticipate you will love based on the user information provided.

-For example, suppose you spent the last couple of days searching for new rugs across the internet.
+For example, suppose you spent the last few days searching for new rugs online.
 In that case, advertisers will use that information to predict you are probably considering buying a new rug in the not-too-distant future and will send you ads for rugs they think you might like.

 Other types of cookies